 Patient Spokesperson and Your Personal Health Information (PHI)

-A Patient Spokesperson is an adult family member or friend who a patient grants authority to have access to the patient’s Protected Health Information (PHI).
+A Patient Spokesperson is an adult family member or friend to who a patient grants authority to have access to the patient’s Protected Health Information (PHI).
 For example, a patient may want their spouse or adult child to assist in billing questions, to book appointments on their behalf or to be appraised of their health status.
-Designating a Patient Spokesperson assures that we have a record of the patient’s wishes in this regard and are able to share information in accordance with that request.
+Designating a Patient Spokesperson assures that we have a record of the patient’s wishes in this regard and can share information under that request.

 Completing and signing the Designation of Patient Spokesperson form does not give the spokesperson authority to make health care decisions for the patient.
 It only allows the spokesperson to have access to the patient’s protected health information (PHI).